DataDog/documentation/content/en/opentelemetry/troubleshooting.md

 To verify the configuration:

-1. Generate test logs and traces for your service
+1. Generate test logs and traces for your service.
-2. Navigate to a trace in the Datadog UI
+2. Navigate to a trace in the Datadog UI.
-3. Click on a span and verify that related logs appear in the side panel
+3. Click on a span and verify that related logs appear in the side panel.
-4. Confirm that the service name matches between logs and traces
+4. Confirm that the service name matches between logs and traces.

-**Note**: Service name consistency is crucial for proper correlation.
+Note: Service name consistency is crucial for proper correlation.
 Ensure that your logging and tracing configurations use identical service naming conventions across your observability pipeline.

 ## Further reading